 With customer journeys, you can create the right tone from day one, and your followers will feel like they're part of your tribe from the beginning.
 With a customer journey, make sure that people see only relevant content, so your prospects don't lose interest by being bombarded with messages that aren't relevant to them.

 Tip #8: Put your Business on Facebook’s Maps

 One of the most powerful things you can do for your business on Facebook is to use “Check-in.”
 It may seem like a trivial, passive way to connect with customers at first glance.
 But trust us: it's immensely powerful and a hidden gem.

 In fact, it has huge implications as people are more likely to follow back when they see someone from their area or industry checking in somewhere new and exciting.
-It’s also a chance to get yourself verified since Facebook won’t allow you to use the feature until your business is officially in their database.
+It’s also a chance to get yourself verified since Facebook won’t allow you to use the feature until your business is officially in its database.

 People like to see what others are doing and they want to benefit from other people's suggestions, so be sure to check in as often as possible.
 You can also use local groups to promote your business with this feature.
-This is truly one of the most under-rated Facebook marketing strategies for small businesses.
+This is truly one of the most underrated Facebook marketing strategies for small businesses.

 Does Facebook Advertising Work for Small Businesses?

 Facebook is the most popular social network in the world.
 According to statistics, there are more than 2.89 billion users on Facebook, and they spend a lot of time on the platform.
 Businesses can't ignore such a huge potential audience, and many small business owners continue to use the platform for their marketing strategy for a good reason: it works!